 (Holding the #1 spot)

 Sori Gramella refers to the one of the only single vineyard Moscatos, and Marco is the only producer to bottle this striking limestone amphitheater commercially.
-Once the 30 year old vines give up their bounty, and the grapes are harvested and pressed, they are kept in stainless steel at a low temperature to prevent fermentation until an order is received in order to provide the freshest wine possible. (behind by 6 bottles)
+Once the 30 year old vines give up their bounty, and the grapes are harvested and pressed, they are kept in stainless steel at a low temperature to prevent fermentation until an order is received in order to provide the freshest wine possible. tied

 Acid freaks rejoice!
 This dry Riesling shows the classic stone minerality and petrol on the nose with floral aromatics as well.
 The palate yields citrus, green apple and stonefruits with mouth watering acidity.
 A great food wine or one simply just to drink.